bwoody3142/FullCourtAnalytics/Documentation/User.md

 # Full Court Analytics User Manual

 - Once you've ran the installation process through docker you should receive the splash page on localhost:3000.
 - From here you can proceed to the sign up page by hitting "Sign Up" in the upper right.
-You can also log in page by hitting "Log In With Google" in the upper right corner to sign in with an existing Google account.
+You can also log in page by hitting "Log In" in the upper right corner.
 ![Splash Page](https://github.com/bwoody3142/FullCourtAnalytics/blob/master/AuxiliaryFiles/fcaSplash.png)<br>
 If your browser window is smaller than full size you will see this icon below. <br>
 ![Navbar Icon](https://github.com/bwoody3142/FullCourtAnalytics/raw/master/AuxiliaryFiles/Navbar.png)<br>